arnavgautam/TreeHacks2015/Demos/Demo-PuppetLabs/demo.md

 ##### Open a Remote Desktop to the Puppet Agent VM #####

 1. Go to your desktop folder and double-click the Remote Desktop shortcut named **PuppetAgent VM.rdp**.
-A dialog will open.

 	![Open Remote Desktop to Agent VM](Images/open-remote-desktop-to-agent-vm.png?raw=true)